 - Demonstrate a clear connection between visual art assessment and program advocacy in their own schools and communities.

 The course will be offered online or it will meet in two face-to-face sessions and will also include extensive inter-session and post-session work.
-The two weekends are Friday afternoons from 4-8 pm, and Saturdays from 8 – 4 pm.
+During the school year, the two weekends are Friday afternoons from 4-8 pm, and Saturdays from 8 – 4 pm.
 The online course will require weekly videoconferencing with the instructor and students and weekly assignments and application in the classroom.